Salt Lake City

 Vision Overview

-This vision plan directly incorporates input gained from the public this summer and fall, including hearing from more than 1,000 people at events, 1,800 online survey responses and 19 stakeholder meetings and workshops.
+The 2021 Pioneer Park Vision Plan directly incorporates input gained from the public, including hearing from more than 1,000 people at events, 1,800 online survey responses and 19 stakeholder meetings and workshops.
 Click here to read the full survey results report.

 Based on this public input, the Pioneer Park – Your Downtown Park Vision Plan objectives were developed to ensure the park: